Catskills Visitor Center

 To give you the opportunity to enjoy the food at the festival, this tour does not include lunch.
 You can buy traditional German Oktoberfest Food at the Festival at reasonable prices or you can also bring your own lunch.

 At Belleayre Mountain you can also experience a Gondola Sky Ride to take you to the summit above 3400 feet for spectacular views of the Catskill foliage.
-This ride is not included in the tour price, if you want to do this it will be an additional $20 or you can hike up the mountain for free (Above photo is from www.belleayre.com)
+This ride is not included in the tour price, if you want to do this it will be an additional $20 (2019 price) or you can hike up the mountain for free (Above photo is from www.belleayre.com)

 Last we will visit Opus 40 and the Quarryman’s Museum.
 Opus 40 is a large environmental sculpture created by sculptor and quarryman Harvey Fite.
 Building It over 37 years, Fite aimed to use 40 years, but died while building the structure.
 It comprises a sprawling series of dry-stone ramps, pedestals and platforms.